 Our empirical results show a significant degree of heterogeneity in terms of macroeconomic responses of the three NAFTA members, and reveal that the US economy is the most vulnerable to a negative trade integration shock.
 Furthermore, the US and Canadian economies are found to be more interlinked with each other as opposed to Mexico.
 These findings question the decision by the US administration for a renegotiation or full withdrawal from the NAFTA agreement.

 The rest of the paper is organized as follows.
-Section II presents the empirical methodology and the data.
-Section III discusses the empirical results.
-Finally, Section IV concludes.
+Section 2 presents the empirical model and the data.
+Section 3 discusses the empirical results and provides the robustness checks.
+Finally, Section 4 concludes.